Ulf Ewaldsson - T Mobile Senior Vice President - Technology Transformation

 Neville Ray, CTO and Executive VP

-GMichael Sievert, CEO President
+GMichael Sievert, COO, President

 Thomas Dannenfeldt, Director